guillemsala/by_ratings_assignment/readme.md

    4. utm_src and utm_med are missing in the exact same cases.

 ### Model selection
+The conclusions of the model selection can be found in the [model selection notebook](./notebooks/model_selection.ipynb).
+Here we provide an overview of the approach and the steps performed.
 #### Hierarchical time series
 Regarding the model selection, and given the time constraints, it has been concluded that the best approach -- as well as one the most commonly used approaches for demand forecasting -- is